You won’t find THC Diamonds on your wedding ring, but if you and your partner are 420-friendly, you might want to enjoy some on your wedding day!

 The Effects of THC Diamonds

 With the potency of THC Diamonds, consumers must be cautious to avoid unwanted side effects as well.
-All the usual set of side effects that occur with cannabis, including cotton-mouth and dry-eyes, may happen.
+The adverse side effects of cannabis overconsumption, including cotton-mouth, dry-eyes and greening out, may happen.

 THC Diamonds, when dabbed alongside terp sauce, are an HTFSE extract.
 HTFSE products deliver a holistic cannabis experience reinforced by the entourage effect.
 This effect can cause cannabis extracts to produce a more beneficial, whole-body experience that’s unique to HTFSE extracts.

 While the exact experience is difficult to describe, let’s just say that once you try it, it’ll be hard to go back to consuming regular concentrates!

 THC Diamonds & THC Crystalline- Diamonds in the Rough

 Due to THC Diamonds’ purity, potency, and full-spectrum nature, this HTFSE product offers many benefits and a unique smoking experience.
 Flavourful, aromatic and powerful, these diamonds are meant for advanced cannabis users and not for the faint of heart!

 When the appropriate dose is consumed, you can get all the benefits of THC without as many negative impacts on your lungs and throat.
 For those seeking purity and certainty in their purchases, diamonds provide the high purity you can find on the market.

 If you’re after the health benefits of regular THCA, THC diamonds can also be eaten as is or crushed and mixed into foods and beverages.
 It beats eating raw cannabis!

 While these products can be pricey due to their advanced manufacturing process and complexity, the final product is usually worth the price.